 As you can see, our fireplace had far too much going on before with the arched top, textured finish, and red oak mantel.
 It was definitely a focal point, but not in a good way.

 After covering over the textured surface and filling in the arch with new drywall, we created beautiful fireplace details using simple MDF, crown moulding, casing and stop.
-Once everything was painted out in white, our fireplace gained the depth and visual interest it once lacked.
+Once everything was painted out in White Dove by Benjamin Moore, our fireplace gained the depth and visual interest it once lacked.

-With careful planning, you can definitely achieve a high end look without investing big in materials.
+With careful planning, you can definitely achieve a high end look without investing big in materials and finishes.
 I believe our shaker style fireplace project is a good example of that.

 Getting rid of the popcorn ceiling helped too, especially since it’s only 8 feet high.
 No matter the time of year, our living room looks bright and fresh.